tjoyner/ofvioletsandlicorice/chapter1.md

 He said the last sentence without smiling, in a low voice.
 Daniel pretended not to have heard him.
 He asked: "Can I have a glass of water?"

-He went and sat down with his back to the counter.
+He went and sat down with his back to the bar.

 The hand that placed the glass in front of him was white and thin, the fingers long, with light blue veins on the back.
 The nails, painted pink, were well-groomed and sharp.
 The fingers let go of the glass with a slow and natural softness, like a caress, leaving fingerprints on the icy glass.
 Daniel had an impulse to grab the glass, overlaying his big fingertips on those light traces.
 He resisted and grabbed the Riedel by its pedestal.
 <!--Page 14-->